Pangjing-Wu/fusion-start/README.md

 This project contains several utility scripts to automate common setup tasks, including:

-- Intaslling all basic develop tools not limited to `git`, `conda`, etc.
+- Installing all basic development tools, including but not limited to `git`, `conda`, etc.
 - Installing Oh My Zsh (`install_omzsh.sh`)
 - Freezing driver versions (`freeze_driver.sh`)
 - Linking mount points (`link_mount.sh`)

 ## Quick Start
 ### 0. Create a Folder in Data Management and Open a New Online Docker
 Before you begin, **create a folder in your Data Management system** (for example, `./dev-1`).

 This folder will serve as your persistent mount path.
 By doing this, you ensure that your code and data are safely stored and will **not be lost when the environment shuts down**.

-During create new online development environment, please remember to **mount the directory** and turn on **remote access**.
+When creating a new online development environment, please remember to **mount the directory** and turn on **remote access**.

 > [!WARNING]
 > If you skip this step, any files saved in the default environment will be deleted when you stop or restart the Docker environment.